lars-3010/Jarvis-Assistant/docs/09-adr/0001-di-in-mcp-server.md

 ## Decision

-Adopt the container-aware MCP server context as the preferred path, with compatibility fallback to the traditional context via configuration (`JarvisSettings.use_dependency_injection`).
+Adopt the container-aware MCP server context as the default and only path.
+The previous traditional context and the `JarvisSettings.use_dependency_injection` flag have been removed.

 ## Consequences